threefoldtech/info_grid/src/threefold_token/storing_tft/lobstr_wallet.md

 If you already have some XLMs stored in another Stellar wallet or exchange, you could simply withdraw them to your new Lobstr wallet account after you complete the signup process.
 If not, there are multiple ways to acquire XLM and send it to your wallet.
 One option is to utilize XLM-supported exchanges, which provide a convenient platform for purchasing XLM.
 Click [**here**](https://www.coinlore.com/coin/stellar/exchanges) to access a comprehensive list of exchanges that support XLM.

-As an example, we have created a tutorial specifically focusing on how to buy XLM on Coinbase, one of the popular cryptocurrency exchanges.
-This tutorial provides step-by-step instructions on the process of purchasing XLM on **Coinbase Exchange**.
-You can find the tutorial [**here**](../buy_sell_tft/coinbase_xlm.md).

 You could also purchase some XLMs directly inside yor new Lobstr wallet account by using Fiat currency payment like credit and debit cards.

 ## Get Started